Spontaneous CP violation in the D_5-symmetric four-Higgs-doublet models

 \section{Conclusion}

-In this paper, we construct a four-Higgs-doublet model (4HDM) based on $D_5$ symmetry, which has an extremely rich phenomenology.
-Its scalar potential described by 16 parameters, and the physical spectrum consists of 3 pairs of charged Higgs bosons and 7 neutral Higgs bosons, corresponding to the 13 physical scalars after the 3 Goldstone modes are absorbed by the $W^\pm$ and $Z$ bosons.
+In this paper, we construct a four-Higgs-doublet model (4HDM) based on $D_5$ symmetry, which exhibits extremely rich phenomenology.
+Its scalar potential is described by 16 parameters, and the physical spectrum consists of 3 pairs of charged Higgs bosons and 7 neutral Higgs bosons, corresponding to 13 physical scalars after the 3 Goldstone modes are absorbed by the $W^\pm$ and $Z$ bosons.
 In addition, the model offers possibilities for CP violation and baryogenesis.

-The $D_5$ 4HDM also has a very rich vacuum structure.
-In the framework of explicit CP conservation in the scalar potential, we have comprehensively analyzed its full neutral vacuum structure, systematically identified all possible real and complex vacuum solutions, and studied the conditions required for them to become local minima of the potential, namely the stationary equations and the positive-definiteness conditions of the Hessian.
-In contrast to previous studies that mostly focused on real vacua, this work focuses on complex vacua, aiming to analyze whether the CP symmetry of the scalar potential can be spontaneously broken.
-We have demonstrated that among all the identified complex vacuum solutions (as shown in Table \ref{Table:cvev}), there exist several specific complex vacua that can spontaneously break CP symmetry.
-Among them, Vacuum C-N-3a, i.e., $(v_1e^{i\theta},\pm v_1e^{i(\theta+\frac{n\pi}{5})}, \pm v_3e^{\frac{3in\pi}{5}},v_3)$, is the most general form of the complex vacua that can lead to spontaneous CP violation.
+The $D_5$ 4HDM also possesses a rich vacuum structure.
+Assuming explicit CP conservation in the scalar potential, we comprehensively analyze its full neutral vacuum structure, systematically identify all possible real and complex vacuum solutions, and study the conditions for them to be local minima of the potential, namely the stationarity conditions and the positive-definiteness of the Hessian.
+In contrast to previous studies that mostly focused on real vacua, this work emphasizes complex vacua, aiming to assess whether the CP symmetry of the scalar potential can be spontaneously broken.
+We demonstrate that among the identified complex vacuum solutions (as shown in Table \ref{Table:cvev}), several specific complex vacua can spontaneously break CP symmetry.
+Among them, Vacuum C-N-3a, i.e., $(v_1e^{i\theta},\pm v_1e^{i(\theta+\frac{n\pi}{5})}, \pm v_3e^{\frac{3in\pi}{5}},v_3)$, is the most general complex vacuum that can lead to spontaneous CP violation.
 Moreover, comparing the real and complex vacua reveals that the latter can be regarded as complex generalizations of certain real vacua and impose more restrictive constraints on the potential parameters.

-In summary, the $D_5$ 4HDM provides a natural and viable new mechanism for CP violation in the study of new physics beyond the Standard Model, and our detailed analysis of its neutral vacuum structure lays a solid foundation for subsequent research.
+In summary, the $D_5$ 4HDM provides a natural and viable possibility for CP violation in the study of physics beyond the Standard Model, and our detailed analysis of its neutral vacuum structure lays a solid foundation for subsequent research.
 This work primarily focuses on the scalar sector, and future efforts will be dedicated to applying these vacua to the Yukawa sector to investigate fermion masses and mixing, thereby achieving a complete construction of the model.